-- User-level Thread: They are created and managed by users.
+- User-level thread: They are created and managed by users.
 They are used at the application level.
 There is no involvement of the OS.
-A good example is when we use threading in programming like in Java, C#, Python, etc, we use user threads.
+A good example is when we use threading in programming like in Java, C#, Python, etc., we use user threads.

-- Program counter: A program counter is responsible for keeping the track of instructions and to tell which instruction to execute next.
+- Program counter: A program counter is responsible for keeping track of instructions and to tell which instruction to execute next.

-- Register: System registers are there to keep the track of the current working variable of a thread.
+- Register: System registers are there to keep track of the current working variable of a thread.

 - Stack: It contains the history of thread execution.

 - Kernel-level Thread: They are implemented and supported by the operating system.
-They generally take more time to execute than user threads.
-For example Window Solaris.
+They generally take more time to execute than user threads, for example, Window Solaris.

-Multithreading models are of three types
+These models are of three types

 - Many to many